jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/CY9-y5zZkxs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-_If you had to choose between a person marching against climate change, ranting about high energy costs, or somone working to upgrading their windows, who would you rather pick to play your game of civilization?_
+_If you had to choose between a person marching against climate change, ranting about high energy costs, or someone working to upgrading their windows, who would you rather pick to play your game of civilization?_

 ## A New philosophy We'll Let Us Reach for the Stars